samcoveney/quLATi/README.md

 Since the code is focussed on GP regression on atrial meshes, the eigenfunction calculation routine makes use of specialized algorithms for mesh extension, subdivision, and gradient calculations.
 These could easily be modified for other use cases.

-## Installation
+## How to install

-It is best to set up a specialized anaconda environment for using quLATi, mainly for the dependency on the package PyMesh.
+It is probably best to set up a specialized anaconda environment for using quLATi:

 We set up such an environment in this order: